 Within martial arts practice, we must confront ourselves before any opponent.
 In arts where an opponent doesn't exist it becomes even more essential because to dismiss it means to reject the very reason for practicing.
 Practicing Aikido or Judo or Iaido or Kendo is not about self-defense.

-The goals for learning is not to hurt or protect ourselves from a mugging per se.
-It shouldn't be the first reason.
+The goals for learning classical martial arts or koryu is not to hurt or protect ourselves from a mugging.
+It shouldn't be the first reason we joined such a school.
 We should want to be a martial artist to carry on an older tradition and make ourselves better people.
 We should endeavor to be better spiritually and physically than our teachers.
 If our teachers were kind, thoughtful and proficient at the systems techniques, then we should try to be a little more generous and thoughtful and skilled too.
-Perhaps our teachers were narrow-minded or mean and focused only on demonstrating their power through the school's techniques, then we should try to be kinder and more open-minded and gentle than they were.
-If what we are doing is not elevating the art and ourselves then its a not a great use of time in the end.
+Perhaps our teachers were narrow-minded or mean and focused only on demonstrating their power through the school's techniques, then we should try to be much kinder and more open-minded and gentle than they were.
+If what we are doing is not elevating the art and ourselves then it's not a great use of time in the end.

 A place for spiritual refinement

 Joining a traditional school you enter the dōjō 道場 and engage in keiko 稽古.
 The word dojō is made up of two characters.
 The first, dō/michi means the way (or moral principles).
-It is regarding a spiritual path of purification and introspection, self and world reflection.
+It is referring to a spiritual path.
+One of purification and introspection, a reflection of oneself and world.
 Regarding the inner and outer universes is essential.
 Dō denotes the idea of self-cultivation in the Taoist, Confucian or Buddhist framework.
 To make oneself and the community better is the ultimate goal.
 Dō/michi also means a journey.

 Jō 場 means a place or field or realm.
 It doesn't mean a building or room per se.
-A realm of spiritual cultivation is one way you can translate dojō.
+A realm or place of spiritual cultivation is one way you can translate dojō.